- WHOOP Strap Review

 So instead of trying to compare the WHOOP Strap to a particular Fitbit model, I decided to compare the underlying technologies.
 That’s the same approach I took in my review and comparison of the best sleep trackers.

 The top-of-the-line Fitbit straps, such as the Fitbit Versa 2 and the Fitbit Ionic watch, include the following (fitness or sleep-related) sensors:

-That’s pretty standard and, assuming a correct fit of the strap, good enough to monitor heart rate and track physical activity (in particular, arm movements).
+That’s pretty standard and, assuming a correct fit of the strap, good enough to monitor heart rate and track physical activity (especially arm movements).

 As a result, I’d argue that Fitbit can keep relatively accurate tabs on calories burned and other standard metrics.

-From a pure fitness tracking perspective, Fitbit is like my Apple Watch.
-Both provide some value.
-But if it wasn’t for things like notifications, timekeeping and Apple Pay, I wouldn’t be wearing it.
-Instead, I would use the WHOOP exclusively.
+From a pure fitness tracking perspective, Fitbit is like my Apple Watch: both provide some value, but if it wasn’t for things like notifications, timekeeping and Apple Pay, I wouldn’t be wearing it.
+Instead, I would use WHOOP exclusively.